CIRCSE/LT4HALA/2024/EvaHan.md

 Reports will receive a light review: we will check for the correctness of the format, the exactness of results and ranking, and overall exposition.
 If needed, we will contact the authors asking for corrections.

+## Consultation
+If you have any questions about this review, please feel free to send an email to our official email: libin.njnu@gmail.com.

 # Participants